Frequently Asked Questions

 We require payment in full to secure your booking.
 We do have a generous cancellation policy in case of unforeseen circumstances.

 Stardust Astrotours reserves the right to cancel tours for reasons such as staff illness or inclement weather; and particularly in the case of weather, this could happen up to just a short time before your tour.
-If we need to cancel your tour, we will refund you in full.
+If we need to cancel your tour, we will work with you to reschedule or refund your tour.

 Do you offer any discounts?